karmaniverous/stan/.stan/system/stan.project.md

 - At the start of `stan run`, print a concise plan.
 - For each script/archive action, log `stan: start "<key>"` and `stan: done "<key>" -> <path>"`.
+- Archive warnings: do not write a warnings file.
+Print a console summary of excluded binaries and large text files when creating archives